Hetfield7/TimeCraft/README.md

 9- Mindset & Habits daily
 Tips for maintaining focus and avoiding burnout:
-- The power of monotasking in
+- The power of monotasking
 - Rest as part of productivity
 - Setting “focus boundaries”
 - Weekly digital detox practice